Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 <hr>

-No more sloshing or plodding through the mud and snow\!
-Walk the civilized way, swiftly and with resonant "top-top" footfalls\!
+No more sloshing or plodding through the mud and snow!
+Walk the civilized way, swiftly and with resonant "top-top" footfalls!
 Not only that - floors on the surface prevent digging upwards from the underground.
 Floors can be removed with the hammer.